jetatar/jetatar.github.io/ElasticCloud.md

 # Configuring an Elastic Cloud Partition
 Slurm's ability to extend into the could relies on its Power Save capabilities.
 The Slurm Power Save module provides for a way to regulate nodes or queues' states based on usage or some other partition attribute.
 With execution of pre- and post- scripting allowed by Power Save, nodes can be assimilated from AWS (and others) and disbanded when the cloud nodes are no longer needed.
-To be able to do that successfully, Slurm needs to have a way of getting the AWS cloud nodes' names and IP addresses.
+To be able to do that successfully, Slurm needs to ultimately have a way of getting the AWS cloud nodes' names and IP addresses, unless the AWS instance is assigned a static IP and hostname.

+## Setup

 ## slurm.conf
 **SelectType**